samujjwaal/samujjwaal/README.md

 I am a 2nd-year Graduate Student at The University of Illinois at Chicago, pursuing a Masters in Computer Science, who is passionate about Data Science :bar_chart:, Pythonic programming :snake:, and open source :octocat:.
 I love to learn and contribute in any and every possible way.

-- 🌱 I’m currently learning [Machine Learning](https://www.coursera.org/learn/machine-learning) and Functional programming
+- 🌱 I’m currently learning Functional Programming and Knowledge Graphs
 - 👯 I’m looking to collaborate on any Data Science project which seems interesting or useful
 - 💬 Talk to me about if Earth actually is flat, would headlights work at light speed, and everything in between
 - 📫 How to reach me: Use any of the [badges](#hi-there-im-samujjwaal-) above